-We have been running our placements in Sri Lanka since 2010, but our Mental Health placement in Indonesia is still a pilot programme which began in 2016.
-Since our SLV.Bali placements began we have dedicated our time to recruiting an incredibly strong team of coordinators and supervisors who live with and support our volunteers, as well as our incredible Indonesian team who provide assistance with the day-to-day running of SLV.Bali.
+We have been running our placements in Sri Lanka since 2010, but our Mental Health placement in Indonesia began in 2016.
+Since our SLV.Bali placements began we have dedicated our time to recruiting an incredibly strong team of coordinators and supervisors who live with and support our volunteers, as well as our incredible Indonesian team who provide assistance with the day-to-day management and running of SLV.Bali.

-We are very lucky that we have so much support from local communities where our volunteers live and work in Bali.
-From workshop space to transportation and homestays to the local professionals who contribute to the placement content.
-None of this is free, and it shouldn’t be.
+We are very lucky that we have so much support from the local community where our volunteers live and work in Bali, as due to Bali being such a popular tourist destination, it isn't cheap.
+From workshop space to transportation and homestays to the local professionals who contribute to the placement content, none of this is free, and it shouldn’t be.
 We want to put money into the Indonesian economy just as much as we want to bolster resources at the projects where we work.

 As an organisation we feel it's ethical and right all of our Indonesian team members to be fairly compensated for all that they do.
 Employment opportunities in Indonesia can be limited for students and recent graduates, so we want to pay our teams a fair wage, which I'm sure you agree is a no-brainer.
 They work extremely hard from sun up to sun down, often doing things that are never seen by the volunteer team, but all their clandestine efforts contribute massively to a smoothly-running placement.

 The below is an approximation of the breakdown of how a volunteer’s placement fees are spent for our placements in Indonesia.
-Our placements in Indonesia currently run through the summer months, but it also fluctuates each month, depending on the amount of volunteers there are in country at one time.
+Our placements in Indonesia currently run through the summer months, but it costs also fluctuate each month, depending on the amount of volunteers there are in the country at one time.

 Our Indonesian team organise all the training you receive and the safe transport to and from projects, in addition to liaising with homestays, overseeing the Adventure Break, helping ill volunteers on placement when they are in hospital and everything else behind the scenes that helps make our SLV.Global placements in Indonesia run so well.

-In addition to all of our team members there is also our Operations Manager, who is on call 24/7 in Bali, runs orientation, employs logistics, manages risk assessments and trains the whole Indonesian team, as well as ensuring volunteers have the most enjoyable, yet standardised, experience possible.
-As our project run all across Bali, but also more recently in the neighbouring island of Java too, it's imperative that we have adequate numbers of staff to facilitate this.
+In addition to all of our team members there is also our Operations Manager, who is on call 24/7 in Bali, who runs orientation, employs logistics, manages risk assessments and trains the whole Indonesian team, as well as ensuring volunteers have as enjoyable, yet standardised, experience possible.
+As our projects run all across Bali, but also more recently in the neighbouring island of Java too, it's imperative that we have adequate numbers of staff to facilitate this.

 As you know, your first week is dedicated to training.
-All of the facilities, food and facilitators are covered under this cost.
+All of the facilities, facilitators fees, food, transport and accommodation are covered under this cost.

 Living local is an important part of the SLV.Global experience.
 And although we decided to go for an authentic experience and forego the wifi and air con, we are still living in these people’s homes and there are costs involved in running any household, let alone one with up numerous volunteers living in it.
 It is our aim to support our homestay villages as best we can so volunteers have the most comfortable and safe living experience possible.

 Your three - four workshops are all jam-packed full of useful and interesting information about various mental health topics in Indonesia.
-We need to compensate our facilitators, rent a space for them to take place and provide transport.
+We need to compensate our facilitators as well as rent a space for them to take place and provide transport.

 Finally, in Indonesia anyone wanting to visit the hospital, even friends and family, must pay a visiting fee.
 We pay this each time a volunteer sets foot in a hospital, which in a four week placement will be approximately three times.